Overview

 );

 The GetTwinOfWorkingstepFeature() function returns the twin of the process feature of a workingstep or 0.
+For drill and fill applications this will be the twin of a drill and fill hole.

 The GetTwinOfFeature() function returns the twin of a feature or 0.
+This is another way to get the twin which might make the code easier to understand.

 The SetTwinPrototype() function sets the feature that is the basis of a twin.
+This function should be used carefully because of the danger of creating an inconsistency.

 The HasTwin() function returns true if the feature has a digital twin.
-The feature may be given as the process feature of a workingstep.

 Arguments